A List of All the Wes Anderson Films, Ranked

-Yes, we're talking about Wes Anderson, and the distinctive body of work the American filmmaker has splashed across cinema screens over the past 24 years.
+Yes, we're talking about Wes Anderson, and the distinctive body of work the American filmmaker has splashed across cinema screens over the past 26 years.
 Usually chronicling some kind of caper, often featuring a retro 60s and 70s soundtrack, and styled so meticulously that each image could happily hang on anyone's wall (in fact, he's even curated museum exhibitions), his films are like no one else's.
 Often brought to life by a familiar cast of faces — Owen Wilson, Luke Wilson, Jason Schwartzman, Bill Murray, Jeff Goldblum, Anjelica Huston, Tilda Swinton, Willem Dafoe, Adrien Brody, Bob Balaban and Edward Norton, to name a few — they firmly resonate on their own frequency.
 And, understandably so, they've amassed quite a following.
-But, from a filmography to-date that spans from the indie charm of Bottle Rocket to the stop-motion splendour of Isle of Dogs (with his tenth movie, The French Dispatch, not due until sometime after cinemas around the world have reopened), which is the best?
+But, from a filmography to-date that spans from the indie charm of Bottle Rocket to the magazine setup of The French Dispatch, which is the best?

 As always, that's a subjective question.
 Like ranking Studio Ghibli movies, it's also a task made all the more difficult by a simple fact: Wes Anderson has never made a bad film.
-That said, while some are flat-out masterpieces that will always stand the test of time, others are entertaining but don't necessarily demand a rewatch.
-That's what we found when we revisited the nine films currently on his resume, and soaked in his inimitable cinematic creations.
+That said, while some are flat-out masterpieces that will always stand the test of time, others are entertaining but don't necessarily demand multiple rewatches.
+That's what we found when we revisited the ten films currently on his resume, and soaked in his inimitable cinematic creations.
 And, here are the results: our rundown of Anderson's big-screen output from worst to best.

 By virtue of their format, a ranked list always requires something to come in last place.
 Moonrise Kingdom earns that honour on Wes Anderson's filmography — not because it isn't great, which it is, but because it's the movie on his resume that sticks in the mind the least.
 A bittersweet story about first love and finding a home, it's also the rare Anderson film that feels as much a part of its genre as part of the director's oeuvre.
 In other words, it's definitely an Anderson flick, but it also charts rather recognisable coming-of-age territory.
 Still, watching 12-year-olds Suzy Bishop (Kara Hayward) and Sam Shakusky (Jared Gilman) set the New England island of New Penzance aflutter when they run off in the name of romance is typically charming.